Non-Degree Course Offerings

-These courses do not have a laboratory component and you are not required to be employed in a medical laboratory, as is the case if you are working toward a degree in medical laboratory science.
-You will need a proctor or a secure testing site for online examination integrity.
+These courses do not have a laboratory component and students are not required to be employed in a medical laboratory.
+A proctor or a secure testing site is required for online examination integrity.

-The application process to take continuing education courses is very simple.
+The application process to take these courses is very simple.
 For information regarding the process, use the links to the right.

 - MLS 5101.
-Analytical Chemistry Applications in Medical Laboratory Sciences
+Applications in Clinical Chemistry in Medical Laboratory Sciences

 (4 credits) Offered: fall, spring, and summer semesters